 Support water and wastewater systems in conducting and implementing energy audits and recommendations for energy reduction and electrification.

-Evaluate and eliminate statutory barriers to renewable energy development on school and other municipal property.
+Develop cost-effective programs to support renewable energy development on school and other municipal property, and evaluate and eliminate unnecessary statutory barriers related to capital financing and land purchase/lease.

-Develop a program to establish Weatherization Navigators at each Regional Planning Commission (RPC) to help individuals, municipalities, and businesses through the process of weatherization and energy efficiency upgrades.
+Help individuals, municipalities, and businesses through the process of weatherization, energy efficiency and fuel switching upgrades by establishing and funding Weatherization and Efficiency Navigators at each Regional Planning Commission (RPC), expanding the services currently available at CAP agencies and VEIC, and ensuring coordination and a whole systems approach among the entities providing services. to .

 Review and expand existing programs to support landlords in weatherizing rental properties, including St. Johnsbury Rental Housing Improvement Program, and other programs in counties and towns.